jzharris/ALPR-AIonChip/README.md

     # should generate: [1.05,0.87, 1.99,1.46, 2.69,2.30, 2.78,1.82, 3.77,2.83]
     ```

-    ##### Number segmentation:
-    The SVHN VOC xml files are used from:
-    https://github.com/penny4860/svhn-voc-annotation-format.
-Not necessary to run `convert_dataset.py` on these files.

-    Generate anchors using the following.
-Copy these anchors into the config file:
-    ```
-    python gen_anchors.py -c config_num_seg.json
-    # should generate: [0.97,5.09, 1.32,9.37, 1.67,7.18, 2.06,10.08, 2.91,10.94]
-    ```

     ##### License Plate reading:
     The bounding boxes are derived from the given dataset by using the process found here:
     https://gurus.pyimagesearch.com/lesson-sample-segmenting-characters-from-license-plates/?fbclid=IwAR1djTQcAUV8Gyi6Oh-7PI-10bYdcFz0_EMmiE5ORpk6H2NVVXVkZ6RaANY